vipulnaik/diet-exercise-health/profile-information/health-profile.md

 ### Current supplements

-My current supplement regime as of October 2024 is:
+My current supplement regime as of November 2024 is:

 * 1 daily 2500 IU vegan Vitamin D3 from Doctor's Best
   * My measured Vitamin D level is solidly in the normal range, but